 REF PDLP PAGE POLICY/ PARAGRAPH PROPOSED MAIN MODIFICATION REASON DOES MAIN MODIFICATION AFFECT PREVIOUS SA SCORING? iii) it is not an agricultural building or previously developed land without a building; iv) it can be demonstrated that the building has not been made vacant for the sole purpose of re-development and there has been no intent to leave the building empty or cause it to become empty in order to circumvent affordable housing requirements.
 Extant or recently expired planning permissions applying to the building for the same or similar development will be taken into account in considering proposals; v) the building is within a Local Service Centre or Village; and vi) clear and robust evidence demonstrates that no affordable housing can be provided on site or as part of the development for viability reasons.
 In such cases, provision for a commuted sum towards local need affordable housing in the National Park will be sought commensurate with an agreed and robust viability assessment.
-2. Proposals for the change of use of a Vacant Building to Principal Residence market housing will only be permitted where: a) the existing building is able to accommodate two or more dwelling units of 93sqm floorspace in size (HC-D1); b) the existing building(s) is considered to be worthy of conservation and it does not have an adverse impact on the character and visual amenity of the area; and c) they will accord with CE-S5.
-3. Proposals for the redevelopment of a Vacant Building for Principal Residence market housing will only be permitted where: a) the existing building is not a traditional building, is not listed or considered to be of historic or architectural importance worthy of conservation and it has an adverse impact on the character and visual amenity of the area; b) the redevelopment proposal will achieve demonstrable environmental enhancement of the building and its locality; and c) the gross floorspace of the Principal Residence housing achieved will be no greater than the existing gross floorspace of the existing Vacant Building(s).
-Housing which would exceed the gross floorspace will be required to meet an identifie
+2. Proposals for the change of use of a Vacant Building to Principal Residence market housing will only be permitted where: a) the existing building is able to accommodate two or more dwelling units of 93sgm floorspace in size (HC-D1); b) the existing building(s) is considered to be worthy of conservation and it does not have an adverse impact on the character and visual amenity of the area; and c) they will accord with CE-S5.
+3. Proposals for the redevelopment of a Vacant Building for Principal Residence market housing will only be permitted where: a) the existing building is not a traditional building, is not listed or considered to be do in bias an adverse impact on the character and visual amenity of the area; and c) they will accord with CE-S5.
+3. Proposals for the redevelopment of a Vacant Building for Principal Residence market housing will only be permitted where: a) the existing building is not a traditional building, is not listed or considered to be of historic or architectural importance worthy of conservation